eirikhanssen/jats2epub/README.md

 ## Technical overview
 This package uses XML Calabash (a java-based XProc processor built on top of saxon) to process the XProc pipeline, process-jats.xpl, that transforms the xml-document in stages using a mix of XSLT and XProc steps.
 Since a full automation from JATS xml to final ePub can't be done in XProc yet, calling the XProc pipeline has been wrapped in a script.
-For windows, a .bat batchfile and for linux a shellscript.
+For windows, a jats2epub.bat (batchfile) and for Gnu/Linux, Unix and MacOSX, jats2epub (shellscript).
 The whole process is automated, all you need to type to use the jats2epub tool is this single command:

 ```jats2epub path-to-xmlfile path-to-folder[optional]```